 For the "seismic" loading case I have used undrained strengths for all materials below the water table, except for the rockfill in the revetment.
 I have also corrected these strengths for rate of loading effects in order to represent the short rise time of an earthquake pulse.
 These corrections are based on UC Berkeley Ph.D. theses by Gerry Thiers and Willie Lacerda as well as other data reported by Pyke (1981) and Bea (1999).
-For the shoal materials I assumed a base undrained shear strength of 2000 psf based on the test data shown in Attachment 3.
-Note that UU tests normally give undrained shear strengths on the low side.
-The project geotechnical consultant has subdivided the shoal materials into two layers but I do not see convincing evidence for that and have modelled it as a single layer.
-The logs of a pair of adjacent borings and three more widely spaced borings are shown in Attachments 4 and 5.
+For the shoal materials I assumed a base undrained shear strength of 2000 psf based on the test data shown in the bid documents.